kingbeful/KBFProfanityFilter/README.md

 ------------------

-This project provides obj-c method to filter the profanity word.
+This project provides obj-c method to filter the profanity word inspired by [IODProfanityFilter](https://github.com/IslandOfDoom/IODProfanityFilter)

 Just open the demo in XCode and run it.